 Skip to main content

 The main output is called PROGRAM (PGM).
-It is typically the signal sent to air and is available in several formats:
+It is typically the signal that is sent on-air and is available in several formats:

 • RJ45: delivers balanced PGM signal.

-Always use this connector to send analog signal to the audio processor or STL link.
+Always use this connector to route analog signal to the audio processor or link.

 Solidyne 362HD and 542APC processors include analog inputs with RJ45 connectors.
-Connection is made using a shielded STP RJ45-RJ45 Ethernet cable.
+The connection is made using a shielded STP RJ45-RJ45 Ethernet cable.

-• TRS female: delivers unbalanced stereo PGM signal.
+• Female TRS: delivers unbalanced stereo PGM signal.

-• USB (USB-1 Channel): PGM signal is sent to the connected computer, typically used for Internet streaming.
+• USB (USB-1 Channel): the PGM signal is sent to the connected computer, commonly used for Internet streaming.

-• AoIP (optional): on consoles with /AoIP module, PGM is available in multiple formats (PCM, MP3) over Ethernet connection.
+• AoIP (optional): in consoles with the /AoIP module, PGM is available in multiple formats (PCM, MP3) over Ethernet connection.

-The recording (REC) output is also offered in several formats:
+The recording (REC) output is also available in several formats:

 • Balanced on RJ45 connector.